LinleyLab/potential-curve-models/README.md

 # Potential Curve Models

-This repo is intended as a learning assistance tool for university students allowing for easy visualization and manipulation of various potential curve models
+This repo is intended as a learning assistance tool for university students allowing for easy visualization and manipulation of various interparticle interaction potentials, ion gradients, and electric potentials.
+This is a statically hosted site at linleylab.github.io/potential-curve-models

-`npm i`

-`npm run dev`